stuh84/ccie-rs-notes/quick-notes/ipaddressing.md

  * 8 Stream Id - 4 octets
  * 9 - Strict Source routing - can only forward based on what source route indicated

+## Static NAT and IP Aliasing
+* No-alias in NAT command prevents router from installing local IP alias
+* Router still responds to ARP for global translated IPs
+* Does not terminate connection itself
+* Essentialy means it will not respond to arp for global addresses

+## Policy NAT

+* NAT with same dest can map to different IPs (route map)

+## Stateful NAT with HSRP
+* State info must be transferred before state change
+* Has HSRP mode or active/backup mode
+* UDP Comms for stateful info
+* Can use TCP

+## Stateful NAT

+* Allows for Inside/Outside assymetry
+* Works with some ALGS

 # Processes

 # Config